-Your sales organization needs to establish customer relevance for differentiators.
-You don't want your reps, at any level, just rattling off differentiation unless it has meaning to the buyer.
-If you tell me that your marketing software solution can integrate with Salesforce, but I'm on HubSpot, then that differentiation means nothing to me.
+Your sales organization needs to establish customer relevance for differentiators and how they align with a buyer’s before and after scenarios.
+You don't want your reps, at any level, just rattling off differentiation unless it has meaning to their buyer.
+If you tell me that your marketing software solution can integrate with Salesforce, but I'm on the HubSpot CRM, then that differentiation means nothing to me.
 Many sales organizations are plagued with reps that show up and throw up their differentiation, whether those factors matter to the customer or not.
-Your sales teams need to be equipped with the ability to set the customer context before you talk about why you’re different than the competition.
-Below are the steps we would take to equip your sales reps with this ability.
+As a result, buyers see your solution as overpriced or more than they need, and sellers struggle to win and charge premiums.

 Build cross-functional alignment on the essential questions

-Everyone in your company should have the same answers to these essential questions:
+To generate alignment on buyer value and solution differentiation, everyone in your company should have the same answers to these essential questions:

-What business problems do you solve for your customers?
+- What business problems do you solve for your customers?

-How do you specifically solve those problems?
+- How do you specifically solve those problems?

-How do you do it differently than your competition?
+- How do you do it differently than your competition?

-What’s your proof?
+- What’s your proof?

 Coach and reinforce

 Using trap-setting questions and getting your differentiation into the buyer's requirements isn't easy.
-It's particularly difficult when you have greener reps calling on established executives.
-Don't shortcut enabling your front-line managers to coach and reinforce new concepts within your sales teams.
+It's particularly difficult when you have greener reps calling on established executives and/or they’re shifting to working with more decision makers and need to capture collective insights on required capabilities.